ubco-db/EmbedDB/docs/activeRules.md

 ### 2. Group By

-By creating a custom aggregate function with the aide of [advancedQueries' Group By function](advancedQueries.md), creating a streaming query with a Group By clause should be possible.
+By creating a custom aggregate function with the aide of [advancedQueries' Group By function](advancedQueries.md), creating an active rule with a Group By clause should be possible.

 ### 3. COUNT

 Use [advancedQueries](advancedQueries.md) to create a custom function to count the number rows matching a chosen criteria.
-Create a custom `streamingQuery` with the function and chosen key range.
+Create a custom `activeRule` with the function and chosen key range.

 ## Unsupported SQL Queries